Blair Brettschneider, founder & Executive director

 In 2010, Blair moved to Chicago.
 Soon after starting a position in development at a refugee resettlement agency, Blair began tutoring a teen refugee girl whose story, challenges, and determination inspired what would become GirlForward.
-Blair has always been passionate about working with adolescent girls, especially within immigrant and refugee communities.
 Blair has a B.S. in Communication from the University of Miami and a Professional Certificate in Nonprofit Management from North Park University’s Axelson Center.
-In 2011, she was selected by the Department of State as one of two Youth Delegates to represent the United States at the UNESCO Youth Forum in Paris, France, specifically for her work with refugee girls.
-In 2013, Blair was honored as one of five recipients of the Chicago Foundation for Women Impact Awards for her work with GirlForward, and was also chosen as a 2013 CNN Hero.
-When Blair is not at GirlForward HQ, she can be found in the park with her awesome dog, at the spin class with the loudest music, or at the city’s best taco and/or ice cream-serving establishments.
+Blair has been featured on CNN Heroes and honored by the Chicago Foundation for Women Impact Awards and YWomen Leadership Awards.
+Blair was named as one of Forbes' 30 Under 30 in Education for 2017.
+When Blair is not at GirlForward HQ, she can be found at the spin class with the loudest music or at her neighborhood taco truck.

 Ashley received her undergraduate degree from Xavier University, where she concentrated on social work and peace studies, before receiving her master’s degree in social service administration from the University of Chicago.
 During her undergraduate studies, Ashley studied abroad in Ghana, where she collaboratively provided street education with girls engaged in migrant labor work.
 Ashley’s work and studies have primarily been focused on inequalities based on gender and sexuality, empowering women and girls and advocating for their rights.
 In her free time, Ashley enjoys singing show tunes, dancing, and exploring all that Chicago has to offer.